subquery/documentation/docs/subquery_network/node_operators/maximise-apy.md

 Node Operator APY compares their total returns to the amount they have personally staked (self stake)

-Node Operators can achieve high APY when:
+Node Operators can achieve high Node Operator APY when:
 - They have large delegation relative to their own self stake, meaning they earn extra rewards in commission off somebody else's delegation.
 - They prioritise projects with high query rewards so are less dependent on the size of their stake.